Important Ebola Update

 For this reason, we are adopting a set of policies intended to reduce the risks to our community.

 Effective immediately, and until further notice, Middlebury will not support sponsored travel to countries identified by the Center for Disease Control as high-risk areas, (currently Guinea, Liberia, and Sierra Leone).
-This policy applies to all Middlebury schools and programs, including the Monterey Institute.
+This policy applies to all Middlebury schools and programs, including the Middlebury Institute of International Studies in Monterey (MIIS).
 No credit will be given for any educational activities, programs, or internships pursued in those areas for the near future, and no research support or any other type of institutional support will be provided for staff or faculty planning to travel to these countries.
 Students, faculty, and staff at Middlebury and Monterey are strongly discouraged from traveling to these sites until further notice.

 The only exception allowed to these travel restrictions would be for individuals who can provide evidence that they have special expertise and training to assist in the humanitarian effort to help Ebola victims or to help contain the Ebola outbreak at its source.